wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-optimize-network-performance-for-teams-phone-system/includes/2-understand-teams-network-requirements.md

 Then it will output the results of each test.

 > [!TIP]
-> Tip: Press Ctrl+C in the middle of a test to end it early.
+> Press Ctrl+C in the middle of a test to end it early.

 As soon as the test has finished, an output file with the results in CSV are crated in the following folder on your test: %appdata%\..\Local\Microsoft Teams Network Assessment Tool